opendatastudio/cli/README.md

 # opendata.studio CLI

-A command line client for running opendata.studio datapackages.
+A command line client for running opendata.studio dataflows.

 View usage documentation at [docs/README.md](docs/README.md).

 ## Development

-To install and test locally, navigate to the datapackage directory you want to test.
+To install and test locally, navigate to the dataflow directory you want to test.
 ```
-cd /path/to/datapackage
+cd /path/to/dataflow
 ```

 Create a virtualenv and install the CLI via pip in local mode: